Product

 4. They are unhappy with the way that they are treated

 Note that customer churn refers only to users who converted to a paid plan for a period and then canceled.
-This does not include prospects who signed up for a free trial and left before entering the pay period – these users are instead referred to as failed conversions.
+This does not include prospects who signed up for a free trial and left before entering the pay period – these users are referred to as failed conversions.

 A low churn rate indicates that you have loyal, long-term customers.
-Maintaining long-term customers should be a top priority for a subscription service for because retaining existing customers is cheaper and more efficient than acquiring new customers.
+Maintaining long-term customers should be a top priority for a subscription service because retaining existing customers is cheaper and more efficient than acquiring new customers.

-This is why a low churn rate is one of the key metrics that investors look for when evaluating SaaS businesses.
+This is why a low churn rate is one of the key metrics investors look for when evaluating SaaS businesses.
 Luckily, there are proven ways to reduce and maintain a low churn rate.

 In your surveys, be sure to: